 Home office expenses can be claimed in one of two ways.

 To use the detailed method, you’ll need to provide many details about your home to the government.
 Sometimes the tax people come over to inspect, but this is rare.

-First thing you’ll need to know is the square footage of your home office and the total square footage of your whole home.
+First, you’ll need to know the square footage of your home office and the total square footage of your home.
 To calculate the square footage of a room, measure the length of the walls and multiply those numbers together.
 For example, if the room your office is located in is 16 feet by 10 feet, your home office is 160 feet.
-For the total square footage of your home, measure each room and then add up the numbers.
+For the total square footage of your home, measure each room and then add the numbers.

 Next, categorize your home office expenses.
 Tally them up for the year and sum a total.
 Common home office expenses include: